Gouffé Case

-The Gouffé Case, also known as the Gouffé trunk, Miller's bloody trunk or the Eyraud-Bompard affair was an 1889 murder case which unfolded in France.
+The Gouffé Case, also known as the Gouffé trunk, Miller's bloody trunk or the Eyraud-Bompard affair, was an 1889 murder case which unfolded in France.
 On 26 July 1889, bailiff Toussaint-Augustin Gouffé of Montmartre, Paris, was reported missing.
 Two weeks later, Gouffé's corpse was found 300 miles (480km) away, near Millery village, a suburb of Lyon.
 The case marked a milestone in the use of forensic pathology and forensic science in criminal investigations, and the trial of Gouffé's accused killers, Michel Eyraud and Gabrielle Bompard, captured the attention of the French press.

-Case reveal
+Details of the case

-On 13 August, 1889, roadmender Denis Coffy received a complaint of a bad smell on the secondary road in Vernaison, Millery, a suburb of Lyon.
-A large oilskin cloth bag, emitting a foul smell, was found under a bush.
-Inside the bag authorities found a body, which was then taken in for forensic investigation – a novel practice for the time.
+On 13 August 1889, roadmender Denis Coffy on investigating a complaint of a bad smell on a minor road in Vernaison, Millery, a suburb of Lyon, found a large oilskin bag under a bush.
+Inside was a human body, which the local authorities took in for forensic investigation – a novel practice for the time.

 A forensic surgeon, Paul Bernard, undertook an autopsy on 14 August.
-He reported that the naked body was bound with seven meters of rope, the head was enveloped in a black oilskin cloth and that the victim had obviously died by strangulation three to five weeks before.
-Three months later, on 13 November 1889, the body was examined by doctor Alexandre Lacassagne in a procedure which lasted a week.
-The body was identified as belonging to Toussaint-Augustin Gouffé based on a sample of hair taken from Gouffé's comb – also a novel practice at the time – and the description of an old back injury in his missing person's report.
+He reported that the naked body was bound with seven meters of rope; that the head was enveloped in a black oilskin cloth and that the victim had died by strangulation three to five weeks previously.
+Three months later, on 13 November 1889, the body was again examined by doctor Alexandre Lacassagne in a procedure which lasted a week.
+The body was identified as that of Toussaint-Augustin Gouffé based on a sample of hair taken from Gouffé's comb – also a novel practice at the time – and the description of an old back injury in his missing person's report.
 Gouffé, a 49-year-old court bailiff, had kept a study at 148 Montmartre, Paris.
-He was described as a respectable widower, properly raising his two daughters, but also said to be somewhat of a womaniser.
+He was described as a respectable widower with two daughters, but was also said to be somewhat of a womaniser.